Zarif-Karim/idle-game-pixijs/README.md

 ## Current State

-Currently we are adding 5 "back workers" and 2 "front workers" (added to the middle of the screen, random position).
+Currently we are adding 5 "back workers" and 3 "front workers" and 6 "customers".

-Random jobs are added every 1.5s
-Jobs are X seconds wait at the choosen station (square)
+Customers go to the waiting area and and wait for their orders to be taken.

-Workers will continously pick up jobs from a queue to execute.
+Front Facing workers take customer orders and relay them to Back workers Workers will continously pick up jobs from a queue to execute.

-Back workers create product and leave in the middle.
+Back Workers then create the requested product and places it in the delivery area.
-Front workers take the product and deliver it to the waiting area.
+Front workers then pick them up and delivery to the customers Customers leave when orders are fulfilled.

-## TODO

-Fix touch/click locations on screen resize/change
+New Customers come in when old ones leave or spaces empties up!

 ## How to run locally